 Ask any Spaniard on the street if they are Latino.
 They will tell you no. If Spaniards know Serra is not Latino, why doesn’t the New York Times know this?

 WHEN THE PRISONER IDENTIFIES WITH AND DEFENDS ITS CAPTOR.

 The day Serra was canonized, I was bewildered to hear Catholic Native Americans, Mexican-Americans and Mexicans celebrate this man, trying in vain to convince themselves that his sainthood was justified despite his violent treatment of their own Amerindian ancestors by answering TV reporters’ questions with the same robotic, Stepford-wife-like response, “Well, everybody makes mistakes.”

-A large portion of the people in my ethnic group — those with genetic ties to the original peoples of the Americas — all suffer from a psychological trait created by Stockholm Syndrome, as well as the need for social acceptance due to lack of racial identity (we are indigenous and Spaniard-by-rape) and internalized racism that stems from centuries of overt Discrimination Distress, so these people cannot be fully blamed for their misplaced support of Serra.
+A large portion of the people in my ethnic group — those with genetic ties to the original peoples of the Americas — all suffer from a psychological trait created by Stockholm Syndrome, as well as the need for social acceptance due to lack of indigenous identity and internalized racism that stems from centuries of overt Discrimination Distress, so these people cannot be fully blamed for their misplaced support of Serra.
 Their hearts and genes carry centuries of hurt.

 As any kid from a discriminated minority ethnic group — because I’m Mexican-American, too — the reality of racism is part of your life experience and it colors your worldview whether you want it to or not.
 As I grew up, though, I seemed to suffer from weird stresses that weren’t rooted in anything bad that happened to me since my childhood was pretty idyllic, filled with love and support from a close-knit, big, extended family.